DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

 We now have some data to begin working with.

-Note that it's filled up all available real-estate within the UV grid's first quadrant.
+Note that Maya has filled up all available real-estate within the UV grid's first quadrant.

 That is to say that all available space - from 0.0, 0.0 to 1.0, 1.0 has been utilised.

 It is within this space that our *UV Shells* must ultimately be positioned in order for them to be included in the map.